Llywelyn ap Gruffudd: All of Wales

-Rhys Fychan now accepted Llywelyn as overlord, but this caused problems for Llywelyn, as Rhys's lands had already been given to Maredudd.
+The leader of Deheubarth, Rhys Fychan now accepted Llywelyn as overlord, but this caused problems for Llywelyn, as Rhys's lands had already been given to Maredudd.
 Llywelyn restored his lands to Rhys, but the king's envoys approached Maredudd and offered him Rhys's lands if he would change sides.
 Maredudd paid homage to Henry in late 1257.
+After the betrayal, in 1259, Llywelyn jailed Maredudd until Christmas in Criccieth Castle.
+Maredudd was released only for him to surrender a son as hostage, it was then Dinefwr became a vassal kingdom of Gwynedd.